Build a Cheap Power Supply for Your FPV Drone Workbench and LiPo Charger

 Brown 3.3V Sense

-• Power Good – a status wire, it goes high to 5V when PSU is plugged into the mains, and when the main switch is ON.
-You could make a visible power indicator using this wire with a LED and a resistor
+• Power Good – This status wire goes high to 5V when the PSU is plugged into the mains and when the main switch is ON.
+You can make a visible power indicator using this wire with an LED and a resistor.

-• Power On – grounding this wire causes PSU to “wake up” and start delivering power on 3.3V, 5V and 12V
+• Power On – Grounding this wire causes the PSU to “wake up” and start delivering power on the 3.3V, 5V, and 12V rails.

-• 3.3V Sense – this wire needs to be soldered with the Orange 3.3V wire as it provides voltage feedback information for the PSU.
-It’s usually crimped together with orange wire in largest connector
+• 3.3V Sense – This wire needs to be soldered with the Orange 3.3V wire as it provides voltage feedback information for the PSU.
+It’s usually crimped together with the orange wire in the largest connector.

-Some PSU’s also have a 12V sense wire as well, you will need to solder it with Yellow 12V.
-Sometimes the sense wire color is the same as the corresponding output line, and it just uses thinner gauge wires.
+Some PSUs also have a 12V sense wire that you will need to solder with the Yellow 12V.
+Sometimes, the sense wire color is the same as the corresponding output line and uses thinner gauge wires.

-Keep in mind the above table is the standard ATX color coding, some manufacturers may use different coding, like DELL for example.
-Voltage values or functions should be written on the main PSU board, if not, confirm voltages with a multimeter.
+Keep in mind that the above table represents the standard ATX color coding.
+Some manufacturers, like DELL, may use different coding.
+Voltage values or functions should be written on the main PSU board.
+If not, confirm voltages with a multimeter.
 You can also check the pin-out on your main lead.

-• basic tools: drill, wire cutters, wire strippers, utility knife, third hand etc
+• Drill, wire cutters, wire strippers, utility knife, third hand

-• soldering iron – at least 60W.
-You will be dealing with big clumps of twisted wires and large metal sockets that require a lot of heat
+• Soldering iron (at least 60W) – the big clumps of twisted wires and large metal sockets require a lot of heat

-• instead of using banana sockets, you may just solder golden 4mm connectors to wires if you decide to leave them hanging outside
+• Optional: On/Off switch, USB socket, LEDs for status indicators.
+Instead of using banana sockets, you may just solder golden 4mm connectors to wires if you decide to leave them hanging outside

 diy-charger-psu-power-supply-img_4689

-The PSU I have has “faulty?” written on it, so I first had to test it if that’s true.
+The PSU was labelled “faulty”, so I first had to test if that’s true.

 Check If Spare PSU Is Working